Hazardous Materials (CUPA)

 If your facility needs to be regulated for any of the CUPA programs listed below, you need to obtain a permit by registering your facility with San Mateo County Environmental Health Services.
 Please contact the designated district inspector for assistance with the registration process.

 A complete list of active and inactive hazardous waste (CUPA) regulated facilities is now available on the County’s Open Data site.
 The list is updated monthly.
 Site-specific information can be found on the State’s Regulated Site Portal.
 This site includes activities related to hazardous materials and waste, state and federal cleanups, impacted ground and surface waters, and toxic materials.
 It is maintained by the California Environmental Protection Agency and the information is updated monthly.
 On this site, you will find information about regulated facilities, chemical storage, open violations.
-If you would like additional details about a particular facility, please make a file review request.
+If you would like additional details about a particular facility, please make a public records request.

 CUPA RESOURCES: